What’s special about the compelling content you retweet, Like, bookmark, and email to your friends?

 Forget that you wrote the content and consciously assume an Editor Mindset that’s free from your Writer Ego.

 As an editor, you have no problem evaluating and deleting to produce a more coherent and complete post.
-Proactive editing shouldn’t be devastating.
+Proactive content editing shouldn’t be devastating.

 3. Create a new document